Tsebo200/ShieldMe/README.md

 <!-- As part of my conceptual process I have sketched wireframes in Figma, I looked at Pinterest for inspiration for colours and I also decided to utilise Material UI for most elements.
 <br><br> -->
+Too many kidnapping in South Africa aim to reduce the kidnapping rate especially for in Gauteng.
+There is also an element of Highjacking

+The aim of the app is to reduce the highjacking and kidnapping rate in South Africa.This app is curated for South African adolescents & young adults who constantly commute to school, college or work by Uber/Bolt, public transportation as well as walking and cycling, Even though ShieldMe is curated for South African adolescents & young adults this app is still applicable for anyone who is commuting from anywhere to anywhere with any form of transportation.
+These people get worried when they travel especially alone.
+Adolescents and young adults need this app as there are many kidnapping cases to bring awareness of a [Recent Kidnapping of Wits Student](https://www.bbc.com/news/articles/c1e646wjg7zo).
+Adolescents may find security tedious or boring so the aim to to capture this market by gamifying the app as much as possible

 ### Ideation
 <!-- The style I was going for was a fresh and modern look of websites that would be found on dribble.
 When I was deciding the type of images I will be utilising, I went for jpegs as that is commonly found on websites, I feel I needed more experience with handling Jpegs as I am used to utilising Svgs and Pngs. -->
 <!-- ![image5](https://github.com/Tsebo200/ShieldMe/blob/main/src/Assets/leftImage.png)<br><br> -->
+The stylitic choice was going for a fresh and modern look so did it with lovely nude colours although to make it interesting with gesture driven interactions this just emphasise the gamifications and fun vibe

 ### Wireframes
 <!-- This is my first phase